 What’s your approach to working with patients?

 The most important thing when working with the patient is to understand what they need and what they want.
 If I ask 10 patients what’s important to them, I will probably get 10 entirely different answers.
 We call that goal setting.
 Many doctors don’t understand the fact that medicine is not a cookbook.
 When you have patients with desires and expectations, you need to address your treatment to the goals that they want to reach.
-This is particularly important when we think of Botox therapy.
+This is particularly important when we think of botulinum toxin therapy.
 Where we put our needle and where we inject the medicine is going to be different in each of those patients.
 That’s part of the art of medicine — to understand how to put yourself in the patient’s seat and understand what is it that they really need.
 In medical school we do a very good job of teaching students science, but to teach them the art of medicine, not to mention the compassion and empathy of medicine, those are sometimes more difficult to impart.
 I think in many ways that separates the best doctors from the lesser ones; being able to achieve what the patient really wants.
 Sometimes their goals are not achievable.
 Frankly, I see many patients where I might have to tell them: ‘I don’t have a diagnosis for you, and I don’t necessarily have the treatment that I can guarantee is going to make you better.’
 Having the confidence to tell somebody ‘I don’t know,’ is an art.
 This is not easy for many doctors because it’s very uncomfortable to tell someone that you don’t know.

 What do you do when you don’t have the answers but you still want to help them?

 We talk about quality of life.
 What can you do with a patient who may have an incurable disease like ALS -- a disease that you know is going to kill them?
 Or a malignant brain tumor - it’s going to kill you.
 What do you do?
 I have a sister, my best friend in the world, who has a brain tumor — primary lymphoma of the brain.
 Fortunately, that’s now a curable disease and she’s 10 years from diagnosis and disease-free after incredibly intense chemotherapy.
 Something that she shared with me that I’ve taken to heart was this: All of us are on a clock that’s ticking.
 We’re all going to die.
 We don’t know when.
 Most of us don’t think about it very much if we’re healthy, but the fact is, we’re going to die.
 Sometimes that time clock is collapsed when you get a diagnosis like ALS or malignant brain tumor, and you hear that you have 6 months or a year.
-Whether you’re going to die in the next three years, or in the next 30 years, the key is maximize quality of life for whatever time we have.
+Whether you’re going to die in the next three years, or in the next 30 years, the key is maximize quality of life for whatever time you have.
 One of the things I tell my patients with fatal diseases is “yes, we can’t cure you, I don’t have a treatment that’s going to be able to reverse this, but let’s see what we can do to take that time you have left and make it as positive as possible for you and those around you.”
 Many patients are able to do that.
 That’s part of being a doctor and an artist.
 That’s the art.

 Q: There are many elements of what you do.
 How do you tie all the pieces together?

 I am a researcher and a scientist trying to advance the knowledge of medicine, both in terms of understanding disease and treating disease.
 I’m a teacher; I teach medical students, residents, fellows, attending physicians.
-I’ve been fortunate to travel all over the world to teach and collaborate with doctors in the developing world, in Africa where I did AIDS research, in Eastern Europe, Russia and South America.
+I’ve been fortunate to travel all over the world to teach and collaborate with doctors in the developing world, such as Africa where I did AIDS research, as well as in Eastern Europe, Russia and South America.
 What I do is a combination of all those things; patient care, research, education, administration.
 I try to juggle all those aspects of my career to help others and also to help myself.
 At the end of the day I need to be able to put my head on the pillow and say; ‘You know what - you had a good day.
 You did something today that you can be proud of.’
 That’s a good feeling; to go to bed with the knowledge that what you do makes a difference.